How To Switch To an Interest Only Mortgage

 Which lenders allow you to change to interest-only?

-The majority of lenders allow you to change your repayment type, but there are some that won’t.
-For example, Nationwide, one of the largest mortgage providers in the UK, will not allow a change from repayment to interest-only, although they do allow customers to switch from interest-only to repayment.
+Most lenders allow you to change your repayment type, but some won’t.
+For example, Nationwide, one of the largest mortgage providers in the UK, will not allow a change from repayment to interest-only.
+However, they do allow customers to switch from interest-only to repayment.

-Those lenders that are able to accommodate a switch often charge a small administrative fee for doing so and will carry out checks to ensure that you’re able to meet the relevant criteria.
+Those lenders that are able to accommodate a switch often charge a small administrative fee and will carry out checks to ensure that you can meet the relevant criteria.

 Things to consider before switching

-- There may be fees involved with switching your repayment type, and this is far more likely if you have to remortgage to a new lender in order to do so, especially if there are early repayment charges in your current terms.
+• Switching your repayment type may involve fees, and this is far more likely if you have to remortgage to a new lender to do so, especially if there are early repayment charges in your current terms.

 Alternatives to switching

-The majority of people looking to switch to interest-only repayments will be doing so with the goal of saving money on their immediate monthly outgoings.
-If you’re struggling to afford your capital repayment mortgage there are a number of other options available to those who don’t qualify for a switch to interest-only.
+Most people looking to switch to interest-only repayments will be doing so to save money on their immediate monthly outgoings.
+If you’re struggling to afford your capital repayment mortgage, there are a number of other options available to those who don’t qualify for a switch to interest-only.

-Some lenders will allow short payment holidays regardless of your deal terms, and this was fairly common at the beginning of the pandemic in 2020.
-It may also be possible to reduce your payments, rather than stop them entirely, but again, most lenders will only agree to this for a relatively short term.
+Some lenders will allow short payment holidays regardless of your deal terms, which was fairly common at the beginning of the pandemic in 2020.
+It may also be possible to reduce your payments rather than stop them entirely, but again, most lenders will only agree to this for a relatively short term.

 Remortgage for a longer term or better rate